ArcKayNine/Urzas-Research-Desk/README.md

 There is some major functionality/things to investigate before making this more widely available:

 TODO
-- Card search on mobile.
-- Archetype bundles, potentially from Badaro.
-- Reset all selections option.
-- Plotting accessibility features (colours and fill/marker styles, not just colour).
 - Bug: "Unholy Annex // Ritual Chamber" and "Unholy Annex && Ritual Chamber" both show up in the data.
-- Show last data read time
-- Loading messages
+- Bug: "(BRO 16)", "(DAR 213)", etc. show up in data for Pioneer.
+- Remove pre-modern and premodern from modern
+- Process_data also saves a minimized AtomicCards.json
+- Process_data to also save opening clusters
+- Bug: All decks have valid WRs.

 DONE (Pending testing)
 - Handle for when no selected decks play 0 coppies of any card.
+- Archetype bundles.
+- Reset all selections option.

 DONE
 - Lock light/dark mode.